TykTechnologies/tyk-charts/components/tyk-dashboard/README.md

 Follow the notes from the installation output to get connection details.

->NOTE: Please make sure you are installing mongo/postgres versions that are supported by Tyk.
+>NOTE: Please make sure you are installing MongoDB or PostgreSQL versions that are supported by Tyk.
 Please refer to Tyk docs to get list of supported versions.

 ### Dashboard Configurations